jdockerty/wal-c/README.md

 ## Usage

-A CLI tool is provided to act as an entrypoint to the WAL operations.
+A CLI tool is provided to act as an entrypoint to the WAL operations[^1].

-- `wal-c create <path/to/dir>`: Create a WAL file within the given directory
+[^1]: A WAL works much better for longer running operations than for a CLI, so this is really a glorified file read/writer.

-- `wal-c write <path/to/dir> k=v,k=v,...`: Write an arbitrary number of key-value pairs to the WAL directory
+- `wal-c write PATH_TO_FILE k=v,k=v,...`: Write an arbitrary number of key-value pairs to the file
-- `wal-c replay <path>`: Replay the values written into the WAL directory
+- `wal-c replay PATH_TO_FILE`: Replay the values written into the WAL directory
+- `wal-c close PATH_TO_FILE`: Closes a file, encoding metadata and marking it as immutable.